ferdogon/cis106/notes/notes3.md

 Packages are like boxes that contain software, config files etc.|Reusable code that can be used by other programs|Software needed as a foundation for other software|A large collection of Software.
 * **APT** is a set of tools for managing Debian Packages
 * **SNAPCRAFT** snaps are app packages for desktop, cloud and and IoT that are easy to instal, secure, cross-platform and dependency free.
-* **FLATPAK** is a next generation technology for packaging distributing and managing software in Linux.
+* **Flatpak** is a next generation technology for packaging distributing and managing software in Linux.
 ![APT,SNAP,FLATPAK PHOTO](Linux%20Workshop%20_%20Ubuntu%20Software%20installation%20cheat%20sheet.png)
 ## The Linux Filesystem
 **File System:** The way files are stored and organized.